 We have managed to set aside some money to pay a small honorarium to a journalist who is helping us heaps with media (main stream and social media) and a range of other tasks.
 (We’ve never had as much success with media.)

-Cathy (my partner) is working full-time (and more) on the festival, Jasmine (one of my daughters) is involved in the Tiny House Project, and Alexa (my other daughter) is helping in various ways (including doing more cooking than normal) and will be helping out at the festival.
+Cathy (my partner) is working full-time (and more, all unpaid) on the festival, Jasmine (one of my daughters) is involved in the Tiny House Project, and Alexa (my other daughter) is helping in various ways (including doing more cooking than normal) and will be helping out at the festival.
 Both girls are very long-suffering!
 I took last week off from work as holidays so that I could focus on the festival, and in the coming three weeks, it will be taking most of my spare time (so don’t expect all that many posts for a while!)

 We’ve received great support from a range of other people who are donating their time and expertise.
 Sometimes we struggle to find people with the skills we need, particularly when there are very specific skills, but people do what they can.
 Last weekend there was a well-attended banner making day (not one of my skills so I worked on other things and looked after lunch) which combined community building with getting things done for the Festival.